vndreiii/mpv-music/readme.md

 ### 📟️ 2.
 Get uosc

-Follow the official instructions [here](https://github.com/tomasklaen/uosc) or use my provided script which automates everything including getting uosc.
+Follow the official instructions [here](https://github.com/tomasklaen/uosc) or use my provided script which automates everything including getting uosc (Still not ready, work in progress)

 ### 🗳️ 3.
 Get the mpv.conf